-Bony pelvis structure, types, organs, Differences between male & female pelvis
+Bony pelvis structure, types, organs, Differences between male and female pelvis

 The bony pelvis consists of 2 hip bones (anterolaterally) & a sacrum & coccyx (posteriorly).
 The 2 hip bones articulate anteriorly to form the symphysis pubis (secondary cartilaginous joint) and posteriorly with the sacrum to form the sacroiliac joint (synovial plane joint).

 Normal anatomical position of the pelvis

 It is that the anterior superior iliac spine and the pubic tubercle are at the same vertical plane, while the tip of the coccyx and the upper border of the symphysis pubis are at the same horizontal plane.

 It is a triangular bone formed of 5 fused sacral vertebrae.
 It has a base, an apex, and three surfaces.
 The base is directed upwards, formed of the body of the 1st sacral vertebra and ala of the sacrum (the expanded transverse process of the 1st sacral vertebra).
 It articulates with the 5th lumbar vertebra through the intervertebral disc at the lumbosacral joint.
 The anterior projecting border of the body of the 1st sacral vertebra is known as the sacral promontory.

 Apex: directed downwards &, articulates with the coccyx.